Practically 8,000-year-old cranium found in Minnesota River

 #8000yearold #cranium #Minnesota #River

-A partial skull from practically 8,000 years ago that was found by two kayakers in a river last summer season might be returned to Native American officials in Minnesota
+A partial skull from practically 8,000 years in the past that was found by two kayakers in a river final summer season will probably be returned to Native American officials in Minnesota

 ByThe Related Press